-As the healthcare industry is heavily governed and regulated, reporting and auditing are inherent to the process of quality assurance (QA).
+As the healthcare industry is heavily governed and regulated, reporting and auditing are inherent to the process of medical quality assurance.
 In healthcare IT, PACS managers and QA admins spend more and more time on documenting and creating reports.

 For PACS admins and QA managers, it’s hard to keep up with changing regulatory and reporting requirements.
 For consolidated healthcare systems with multiple facilities medical compliance is an even bigger hurdle, as there can be differences between regions.

-To deal with the challenge of managing quality and compliance of medical displays, QA administrators and PACS managers need a scalable and automated solution to handle quality assurance.
-Even though most medical display vendors offer QA tools, there can be differences in functionality.
+To deal with the challenge of managing quality and compliance of medical displays, quality assurance administrators and PACS managers need a scalable and automated solution to handle quality assurance.
+Even though most medical display vendors offer healthcare quality assurance tools, there can be differences in functionality.